Anton Luckievich: At the time of the Belarusian Democratic Republic

-In 1918 Luckievič was elected President of the Belarusian Council of Viĺnia.
-Together with his brother Ivan, he headed a delegation of the Belarusian Council of Viĺnia to the Rada of the Belarusian Democratic Republic that, on 25 March 1918, accepted the Third Constitutional Convention (or the Third Constitutional Hramata, Third Constituent Charter) and proclaimed the independence of the Belarusian Democratic Republic.
+In 1918, Luckievič was elected President of the Belarusian Council of Vilnius.
+Together with his brother Ivan, he headed a delegation of the Belarusian Council of Vilnius to the Rada of the Belarusian Democratic Republic that, on 25 March 1918, accepted the Third Constitutional Convention (or the Third Constitutional Hramata, Third Constituent Charter) and proclaimed the independence of the Belarusian Democratic Republic.

-In September – November 1918 Luckievič headed a Belarusian delegation to Ukraine and met there with Hetman Pavlo Skoropadskyi.
+In September – November 1918, Luckievič headed a Belarusian delegation to Ukraine and met there with Hetman Pavlo Skoropadskyi.
 He also secretly met with Christian Rakovsky, a Bolshevik politician.
 As a result of these meetings Luckievič ascertained that Soviet Russia would not recognise the Belarusian Democratic Republic.

-On 12 October 1918 he was appointed Prime Minister, and later that year – Minister of Foreign Affairs.
+On 12 October 1918, he was appointed prime minister, and later that year, Minister of Foreign Affairs.
 Luckievič made every effort in order for representatives of the Belarusian Democratic Republic to participate in the Paris Peace Conference (1919–1920).
-On 22 January 1919 he signed a memorandum of the Belarusian Government to the Chairperson of the Paris Peace Conference in which he justified the right of the Belarusian people for statehood by referring to the history of the Belarusian independence movement and demanded to admit representatives of the Belarusian Democratic Republic to the conference.
-The Belarusian delegation arrived to Paris five months after the beginning of the conference when the positions of the neighbouring countries (Lithuania and Poland) had been already heard.
-The reason of such a late arrival to the conference was the initial lack of finances and the necessity to wait for a loan from Ukraine.
+On 22 January 1919, he signed a memorandum of the Belarusian Government to the Chairperson of the Paris Peace Conference in which he justified the right of the Belarusian people for statehood by referring to the history of the Belarusian independence movement and demanded to admit representatives of the Belarusian Democratic Republic to the conference.
+The Belarusian delegation arrived to Paris five months after the beginning of the conference, when the positions of the neighbouring countries (Lithuania and Poland) had been already heard.
+The reason for such a late arrival to the conference was the initial lack of finances and the necessity to wait for a loan from Ukraine.